yankees714/direct/README.md

-oracle
+direct
 ======

-the oracle at bowdoin
+a bowdoin directory that doesn't suck